GiannisBraounis21/A-Collection-of-Java-Programs/ReadFileFromURL/README.md

 ### URL Reader
-An application that read data from a url address given by the user and stores its information in a file
+An application that reads data from a url address given by the user and stores its information in a file